Kalamity0/KaipoTimes.github.io/README.md

 never seend before.
 Eventually as flights and sailing trips became much cheaper and affordable to the average citizen many people began visiting hawaii as a luxury location and today thousands of people visit the islands every day, clogging up the roads and driving up prices for citizens.

+# What are the negative effects of tourism?

 # Download the free official flier